🚚 FREE Shipping on Orders Over $75 *

 Okay, now that we’ve gotten you all fired up about planting lots of bulbs, how about some examples of great combos for bulb layering and mass planting?

-• Dwarf Narcissus and Muscari Bulbs Collection: This collection gives you 20 blue muscari and 10 yellow daffodils to plant — and they’re wee varieties growing up to just 6-10” tall!
+• Narcissus and Muscari Serenity Collection: This collection gives you 30 cobalt blue muscari and 10 snow white daffodils to plant — and they’re striking varieties, breathtaking when planted en masse!
 Ideal for garden borders and container plantings.

-• Narcissus All Spring Long Blooming Mix: These daffodils come in packs of 10, so just order multiple packs if you want that big bloom.
+• Narcissus Sweet Petite Mix: These daffodils come in packs of 30, perfect size if you want that big bloom.
+Small but mighty, this variety will definitely catch your eye!
 And with their long-blooming and easy-to-naturalize growth habit, you’ll have these perky flowers spreading out — and hanging around — for a long time!

-• Sunny Day Tulip and Hyacinth Blend: Each collection includes 10 double yellow Monte Carlo tulip bulbs and 10 blue hyacinth bulbs — it’s a classic combo for a stunning mid-spring bloom!
+• Baby Shower Tulip and Hyacinth Blend: Each collection includes 10 fringed tulip bulbs and 10 blue hyacinth bulbs — it’s a striking combo for a stunning mid-spring bloom!

-• Southern Cal Winter Flowering Daffodil: If you live in the warm, dry climate of southern California, this 30-bulb bag is for you!
-The collection features a lovely mix of two-toned, single, and double blooms that are made for that kind of mild weather.
+• Gulf Coast Daffodil Collection: If you live in the Gulf Coast, this 30-bulb bag is for you!
+The collection features a lovely mix of two-toned, single, and double blooms that are made for that kind of unique weather.

 Previous Post Next Post